Calling all troop leaders!

 Our cub scout program offers scouts an opportunity to gain their navigation loop through fun activities throughout our Museum.
 Cub scouts learn all about maps, including how to draw a compass rose and a map to scale.
 They also learn to be adept at using a compass by completing a scavenger hunt through the Museum with only a compass to guide their way.

 In our astronomy themes overnight program, scouts study how activities in space affect our own planet and bear witness to the wonders of the night sky.
-Scouts observe our world's constellations and planets with the Museum's telescope out on the deck of the Olympia.
+Scouts observe our world's constellations and planets with the Museum's telescope.
 Scouts also create their own star maps and drawings of the moon and sun, as well as the visible planets on that night.
 (This program can only be booked as a slumber.)

 Playing the Past Program